jacwilton/Send-SMS-Scheduler/README.md

 # Send SMS Scheduler

-Utilizing the twilio API, we are able to automate text messages to send to a list of users every N seconds, N minutes, and/or N hours
+Automated text messages to send to a list of users by utilizing the twilio API.Messages can send every N seconds, N minutes, and/or N hours.